alphagov/paas-tech-docs/source/documentation/responsibility_model/responsibility_model.md

 # Know your responsibilities

+To be hosted on GOV.UK PaaS, your app must:

+- follow the [twelve-factor application principles](architecture.html#12-factor-application-principles); this will be true if your app has been written so it can deploy to another PaaS like Heroku
+- [store data classified up to ‘official’](deploying_apps.html#data-security-classification); your app cannot store data classified as 'secret' or 'top secret'

 When you use the GOV.UK PaaS to host your app, both you and the GOV.UK PaaS team have responsibilities.
 These responsibilities change depending on whether you deploy your app using a:

 - standard buildpack